 - How to make a perceptual map that you can actually put into action

 The same principle applies to brand positioning: you’ll want an effective, yet simple process.
-We love using a tried-and-tested formula adapted on Amazon’s legendary statement from back in 2001, when they mostly sold books:
+We love using a tried-and-tested formula that we’ve adapted from Amazon’s legendary statement from back in 2001, when they mostly sold books:

-Can you spot the “evergreen” elements in there?
-Hint: there are as much as 8, and you can apply them to your marketing plan in minutes.
+Can you spot the evergreen elements in there?
+Hint: there are as many as 8, and you can apply them to your positioning statement in minutes.
 Of course, the answer is in our ebook, right here.

 This is the stage where we define:

-- Objectives — measurable targets you need to hit to achieve goals
+- Objectives — These are measurable targets you need to hit to achieve your goals

-- KPIs — Key Performance Indicators that track progress quantitatively
+- KPIs — Your Key Performance Indicators track progress quantitatively

 The list is hierarchical, i.e. KPIs measure objectives, which in turn define goals.
-For all three elements, you’ll want to quantify everything you can, and quantify well:
+For all three elements, you’ll want to quantify everything you can accurately:

 - Make goals and objectives rigorously S.M.A.R.T. – Specific, Measurable, Achievable, Relevant and Time-bound

-Customers go through six predictable stages as they discover your solutions – awareness, research, comparison, purchase, retention – and in the ebook you’ll find extensive guidance on how exactly to tackle each stage.
+Customers typically go through five stages before making a purchase – awareness, research, comparison, purchase, retention – and in the ebook you’ll find useful guidance on how exactly to tackle each stage.

-With the strategy defined and ready, it’s time to plan tactics in your 6-month communication plan.
-In our experience, this time frame works best, and in the guide, we share the content plan template we use daily for ourselves and our clients.
+With the strategy defined and ready, it’s time to plan tactics in your 6-month communication plan, and we can help with a handy content plan template we use for ourselves and our clients.

-Whether you’re getting started with your first marketing plan or you’re a seasoned marketing exec trying to save time and multiply results, our marketing plan ebook is for you.
-Go ahead and download it for free to learn all steps to follow and indulge in examples, downloadables, and every trick in the marketing (e)book.
+Whether you’re just getting started with your first marketing plan, or you’re a seasoned marketing pro trying to save time and multiply results, our marketing plan ebook could help.